 Any course(s) properly posted prior to the drop date for the semester or its equivalent will constitute a "W".
 The grade "W" is not used in computing grade point average.
-After the drop date, students may be administratively withdrawn for extenuating circumstances (hospitalization, military deployment, etc.) if approved by the appropriate instructional dean.
+After the drop date, students may be administratively withdrawn only for extenuating circumstances (hospitalization, military deployment, etc.), if approved by the appropriate instructional dean.
 Exception: Associate Degree Nursing Program (See A.D.N.
 Handbook).

-NOTE: It is the student's responsibility to officially withdraw from a course in Enrollment Services at the Wesson Campus and the Admissions Office at the Natchez Campus and the Simpson County Center. eLearning students must complete the drop form online at www.colin.edu/majors-programs/elearning-online/current-elearning-students/course-withdrawals.
+NOTE: It is the student's responsibility to officially withdraw from a course in Enrollment Services on their respective campuses. eLearning students must complete the drop form online at www.colin.edu/majors-programs/elearning-online/current-elearning-students/course-withdrawals.